Eurogentec: History

-1985: The company was founded in Liège by two young researchers from the University of Liège, Prof. Joseph Martial and Prof. André Renard.
-Prof. Joseph Martial crossed the Atlantic at the end of the 1970s to work at University of California, San Francisco in an American laboratory and returned a few years later, as a trained genetic engineer, at a time when these technologies were still largely confined to North America.
-Above all, he came back with a certain concept of the economic role potentially assumed by a university researcher in creating his own enterprise.
-At that time, there was no ad hoc structure at the ULg to support the launching of a spin-off.
-Prof. J. Martial recruited a young researcher (Prof. A. Renard).
-The laboratory was then welcomed by ULg authorities in their facilities.
-The company's first goal was to perfect a vaccine for fish breeding through genetic engineering.
+University of Liège professors Joseph Martial and André Renard established Eurogentec in 1985.

+Prior to establishing Eurogentec, Martial studied genetic engineering at University of California, San Francisco.
+Martial then returned to Europe and helped commercialize certain genetic engineering research products of the University of Liège.

+The company began working out of the university's laboratories and focused on developing a genetically-engineered vaccine to enhance fish breeding.

+Initially, the company focused on the development of a genetic engineering-based vaccine tailored for enhancing fish breeding.

-1987: Eurogentec started to distribute Oligonucleotides for Research laboratories.
+In 1987, Eurogentec started to distribute Oligonucleotides for Research laboratories.
 The company's first years were difficult but in the very early 1990s, Jean-Pierre Delwart, economist from Brussels University, boarded the ship and put Eurogentec in a favorable current.

-1996: Eurogentec became a contract research organization (CRO) for the biopharmaceutical sector and entered into collaboration with SmithKline Beecham biologicals (Rixensart, Belgium) for the production of recombinant proteins for phase I, II and III clinical trials.
+In 1996, it became a contract research organization (CRO) for the biopharmaceutical sector and entered into collaboration with SmithKline Beecham biologicals (Rixensart, Belgium) for the production of recombinant proteins for phase I, II and III clinical trials.
 In addition to its pharmaceutical manufacturing activities, Eurogentec became a service company for the biotechnical research industry and university laboratories.